 Section for Cybersecurity Engineering

-Cybersecurity engineering focuses on the methods, processes and tools for the design, development and analysis of secure computing systems that are accessible through a network, typically the Internet, often known as cyberspace.
+Cybersecurity engineering is concerned with the methods, processes, and technologies required to design, build, and analyze secure computing systems that are accessible through a network, typically the Internet (often known as cyberspace).

 Research areas

 Cryptography is the science of providing and analysing the fundamental algorithms needed for secure communication.
-It plays a key role in safeguarding security and privacy for today's digitalized and interconnected society.
+Cryptography plays a key role in safeguarding security and privacy for today’s more and more digitalized and interconnected society.

 Advances in cryptanalysis and the development of quantum computers are threatening the security of our currently deployed cryptography.
-At the same time, newly developed cryptographic protocols can achieve privacy-related objectives far exceeding what is currently deployed.
-This leads to an increased need for the development of new cryptographic algorithms as well as new techniques for cryptanalysis and security proofs.
-Our cryptography group has focuses on three core areas:
+Meanwhile, newly developed cryptographic protocols can achieve privacy-related objectives far exceeding what is currently deployed.
+This leads to an increased need for the development of new cryptographic algorithms and techniques for cryptanalysis and security proofs.

-Our research focuses on the design, development, and testing of cybersecurity services for networked computing systems.
-This includes models, policies, and mechanisms to support secure collaboration in open dynamic systems, such as sensor networks, mobile systems, the Internet of Things (IoT) and Cyber-Physical Systems (CPS).
-We are especially active in the field of “proactive security”, in particular defensive cyber-deception techniques meant to attract and catch malicious actors by means of deceptive tactics.
+Our research addresses the design, development, and evaluation of cybersecurity services for networked computing systems.
+We advance models, protocols, policies, and mechanisms that enable secure and trustworthy collaboration in open and dynamic environments, such as sensor networks, the Internet of Things (IoT), and Cyber-Physical Systems (CPS).

-Our research also covers intrusion detection, biometric authentication, trust management, malware detection, blockchain, cloud security, IoT/CPS/edge security, botnet monitoring, alert data correlation and machine/deep learning, to mention a few.
+Our research also covers intrusion detection, biometric authentication, malware detection, blockchain, cloud security, IoT/CPS/edge security, botnet monitoring, alert data correlation, and machine/deep learning, to mention a few subjects.

 Lead researchers